The problem with deadstock fabrics...

 The classic sign that a great business opportunity is going mainstream is a rapid increase in supply (and suppliers), and a product that's going up in price fast.
 Right now there are way too many deadstock fabrics and deadstock sellers, and the fabric is getting more expensive by the day.
 We've now entered a deadstock boom!

 So what?
 Why do I care?
 Well, let's face it, you can explain it whichever way you want, and sellers can kid themselves they're helping the planet all day every day, but in reality deadstock is wanton over-production, plain and simple.
-And if certain fashion brands or textile manufacturers had any intention of working more sustainably for the good of the planet there would be less deadstock on the market this year than last - not more.
+And if certain high-fashion clothing brands and textile manufacturers had any real conviction and intention of working more sustainably for the good of the planet, and being careful not to produce enormous amounts of fabric they can't use, there would be less deadstock on the market this year than last - not more.

 Forget landfill, this needs tackling at the source.

 Deadstock is the thin edge of a ginormous wedge.
-To mix my metaphors, it's the bit of the iceberg that sticks out above the surface.
+It's the bit of the iceberg that sticks out above the surface.
 What we don't see is the nightmare that lies beneath the waterline, way back at the start of the textiles production process.
 To really tackle the whole textiles-sustainability issue, from top to bottom, we need to think very carefully about buying deadstock fabric.
-If we don't, we're giving the green light to global textile manufacturers and fashion brands not just to over-specify and over-produce, but engage in much worse besides.
+If we don't, we're giving the green light to global textile manufacturers and fashion brands not just to over-specify and over-produce, but potentially engage in much worse besides.

-Buying deadstock lets fashion brands fudge the issue of who manufacturers all their fabrics, where, and under what working conditions and processes.
+Buying deadstock lets fashion clothing brands fudge the issue of who manufacturers all their fabrics, where, and under what working conditions and processes.
 It lets them cover their tracks, safe in the knowledge that they can block the awkward questions, bury them, and get their PR team to deal with any fallout.
-After all, they're not putting fabric into landfill or incinerating it, they're selling surplus as deadstock, so that makes everything about them green, right?
+After all, they're not putting fabric into landfill or incinerating it, they're selling the surplus that they don't use to make clothes as deadstock, so that makes everything about them green, right?

 Buying deadstock lets fabric manufacturers ignore any talk of zero-waste or zero-carbon textile production; continue to use even more natural resources, water, energy, pesticides and high-polluting chemicals; not to mention letting them turn a blind eye to where the raw materials come from and who, for example, is picking the cotton or producing the dyes, and under what working conditions.
 And where the production waste of all types is dumped.
 After all, they've got big-name fashion brands queuing up outside the door - more than willing to give them lots of money, no questions asked.